 How can we promote Lion’s Leap to others in our family or community?

 Each student received a donation envelope with details about Lion's Leap.
 The envelope has a place to record donations.
 Donations for Lion’s Leap can also be made on-line by clicking Donate Now.
 You can also seek pledges by copying this link and pasting it into an email to family and friends allowing them to donate on-line.
 For a sample email click here.

 Why are students expected to make a personal donation to Lion’s Leap?

 Lion’s Leap is the student fundraiser, a way for the children to contribute to their school while having fun with their classmates.
 Student contributions are collected in jars in their classrooms, and classrooms compete to see who can fill the most jars.
 Having your child donate his or her personal funds from a piggy bank or allowance is a wonderful lesson in stewardship.

 Who runs Lion’s Leap?

-Volunteers, with the assistance of the principal and development office staff, run Lion’s Leap.
+Volunteers, with the assistance of the development office staff, run Lion’s Leap.
 All parents are invited to participate and enjoy this fun day by volunteering during the race.